The impact of the COVID-19 pandemic on the world economy is set to be profound and lasting.

 5. Overhaul your advertising and marketing

-Many people think of this as non-essential, but the right strategy in this respect could help bring a much-needed boost to sales.
+Many people think of this as non-essential, but the right sales strategy in this respect could help bring a much-needed boost to sales.

 - Look at where you market your products.
 Are you paying for a double-page spread in a publication that doesn’t appeal to your target market?
 Perhaps your products might be better suited to Instagram Ads, for example.